CopernicaMarketingSoftware/Documentation/SMTPeter/en/smtp-ports.md

 ## Port 465

-As an alternative to ports 25 and 587, you can also connect to port **465**.
+As an alternative to the ports mentioned previously, you can also connect to port **465**.
 This opens up a TCP connection in a secure state right away, and skips the STARTTLS handshake.
 Although sending mail over port 465 was never standardized and is even deprecated in favor of the STARTTLS encryption